-Since Antiquity we have tried to explain our wants and needs, and why they hold so much sway over our actions.
-Desire is what drives all of us, and, at least according to Hobbes, is the reason we as humans do anything.
+There have been attempts to explain these sorts of wants and needs since the days of Antiquity; we have tried for millennia to understand how and why they hold so much sway over our actions.
+Desire, ultimately, is what drives all of us.
+It is, at least according to Hobbes, the reason we as humans do anything –

 A simple explanation for this comes from Denise Cummins, Ph.D. in her interview with Psychology Today:

 “Part of it, of course, is simple curiosity in bondage and sadomasochistic sexuality (BDSM).
 That part is simple to explain: The pain and fear that comes with sadomasochistic sex causes the brain to shunt blood flow away from its executive “decision-making” areas (frontal cortex), which results in an altered state of consciousness in both the giver and the receiver.
 Like autoerotic asphyxiation or cocaine, experiencing fear and pain can heighten sexual gratification, but at some cost.”

 But, if you look at the photo, it could be something even-simpler than that: The way he holds her, the way she wants him: Is it simply that a majority of humans (people) don’t get to experience that level of desire; we want someone to desire, and to be desired so passionately in return.
 Yearning for touch, and connection – heat rising in your cheeks, a flush to the skin, the increase in heart rate, and heavy breathing makes the chest rise and fall…